TritonDataCenter/rfd/rfd/0104/README.md

 #### Source control

-All software should live in a git repository.
-To the extent possible, software should be open-source, and open-source Joyent software should be hosted on GitHub under the Joyent organization.
+All software **must** live in a git repository.
+To the extent possible, software **should** be open-source, and open-source Joyent software should be hosted on GitHub under the Joyent organization.
 For historical reasons, some components still live under individuals' GitHub accounts.

 Note that just because a repo is on github doesn't mean its issues are tracked there.
 See "Issue Tracking".